LeoVasanko/paskia/README.md

 - 🛠️ Development tools: `ruff` for linting and formatting
 - 🧹 Clean architecture with local challenge management

+## Docs

+- Caddy integration: see `CADDY.md` for short, copy-paste snippets to secure your site with Caddy.

 ## Requirements

 - Python 3.9+